WeirdCatAFK/R_commonKitchenWasteClasificator/README.md

 2.-To continue, well have to create an R dataframe so run dataframe_creator.r (Either numeric or otsu) to create it.
 It will create two dataframes, one called training_dataframe.rds, and another one called prediction_dataframe.rds.
 These dataframes will be used later

-3.- Run the clasificacion_ANNS.r file to run the model
+3.- Run the clasificacion_ANNS.r file to run the model (Take onto consideration this program uses a big ammount of RAM to run a proper model, check for at least 8gb of free RAM to create the model)